-Racial Category (a) Student Body (b) Faculty (c) Administrative Staff Current Year Next Year Current Year Next Year Current Year Next Year Total
+Racial Category (a) Student Body (b) Fa culty (c) Administrative Staff Current Year Next Year Current Year Next Year Current Year Next Year A Total

-In the table below, provide the number and amount of loans and scholarships awarded to students enrolled by racial categories.
+6 In the table below, provide the number and amount of loans and scholarships awarded to students enrolled by racial categories.

-Racial Category Number of Loans Amount of Loans Number of Scholarships Amount of Scholarships Current Year Next Year Current Year Next Year Current Year Next Year Current Year Next Year Total

-7a Attach a list of your incorporators, founders, board members, and donors of land or buildings, whether individuals or organizations. b Do any of these individuals or organizations have an objective to maintain segregated public or private school education?
-If "Yes," explain. ☐ Yes 8 Will you maintain records according to the non-discrimination provisions contained in Revenue Procedure 75-50?
+Racial Category Number of Loans Amount of Loans Number of Scholarships Amount of Scholarships Current Year Next Year Current Year Next Year Current Year Next Year Current Year Next Year Total b Do any of these individuals or organizations have an objective to maintain segregated public or private school education?
+If "Yes," explain. 🗌 Yes 🗌 No 8 Will you maintain records according to the non-discrimination provisions contained in Revenue Procedure 75-50?
 If "No," explain.
-(See instructions.) ☐ Yes □ No
+(See instructions.) 🗌 Yes 🗌 No